bioinfologics/w2rap/README.md

 /path/to/SOAPdenovo-127mer scaff -p $NCPUS -g $PREFIX >>$PREFIX.scaff.log 2>&1
 ```

+If this pipeline runs successfully, the output files with the following extensions should be present, and contain data: .Arc, .bubbleInScaff, .ContigIndex, .contigPosInscaff, .gapSeq, .newContigIndex, .peGrads, .preGraphBasic, .scafSeq, .scafStatistics.

-c) SOAPdenovo converts gaps in contigs to Cs and Gs so we need to convert these back to Ns.
+c) SOAPdenovo converts gaps in contigs to Cs and Gs so we need to convert these back to Ns using the script included.
+The three input files are output by SOAP.

 ```
 python SOAP_n_remapper.py <contigPosInScaff_file> <scafSeq_file> <contig_file> <output_file>